IstvanGodeny/Istvan_Python_Projects/GUI - Desktop Applications/Watermarking Desktop App/README.md

 I focused on building a functional, maintainable, and visually clean app, without unnecessary complexity.

 ---
-## 📝 License
+## 📝 Licence

-MIT License – feel free to use, modify, and learn from it!
+MIT Licence – feel free to use, modify, and learn from it!

 ---
 ## 🚀 How to Run